wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==
+= 3.3.3 =
+* Fixed errors caused by ini_set being disabled on certain servers.
+* Removed error logging messages in certain cases because some badly configured hosts write these errors to the web browser.
+* Fixed getIP code that was evaluating arrays as strings in some cases.
+* Added error logging so that if there is an activation error, the Wordfence will display the actual error to you.
+* Fixed issue that caused scan to output "Could not get the administrator's user ID." when a user has changed their table prefixes under certain conditions.

+= 3.3.2 =
+* A complete rearchitecture of Wordfence scanning to massively improve performance.
+* Our free customers are now 100% back in business.
+Apologies for the delay, but this was worth the wait.
+* Wordfence is now 4X faster for both free and paid customers.
+* Significantly reduced CPU and memory overhead.
+* Significantly reduced network througput when communicating with Wordfence scanning servers.
+* Big performance improvement on our own scanning servers which allows us to continue to provide Wordfence free for the forseeable future.
+* Upgraded scanning API to version 2.4
+* Upgraded Geo IP database to October version.
+* Moved core, theme, plugin and malware scanning into hashing recursive routine for big performance gain.
+* Removed need for fileQ in hashing routine for reduction in memory usage and reduction in DB write size.
+* Removed send-packet architecture and now processing files locally by fetching comparison data from scanning server instead.
+* Removed wfModTracker - old module that is no longer used.
+* Malware is now scanned by fetching hash prefixes from WF server instead of sending hashes of every file to our server.
+Much more efficient.
+* Made status messages in summary console a little more user friendly.

+= 3.2.7 =
+* Fixed dates and times in activity log alert emails and other emails to be in site's local timezone.
+* Added advanced country blocking options which allow bypass if a special URL is hit.
+* Added warning in options page if alert email is not configured under alert checkboxes.
+* Modified scan times to be within 60 minute window after scheduled time to prevent stampede at the top of the hour on our scanning server.
+* Fixed bug on Godaddy and a few other hosts where viewing list of files not in the repo caused error.
+This was caused by posix functions not being supported on Godaddy and some other hosts.

+= 3.2.6 =
+* Paid feature: Remote site vulnerability and infection scanning.

+= 3.2.5 =
+* Moved all attack signatures out of the plugin to prevent Wordfence being detected as malicious in a false positive.

 = 3.2.4 =
 * Improved country blocking to make bulk adding/deleting of countries much easier.
 * Fixed bug that caused Google feed fetcher and other Google UA bots to get blocked if blocking of unverified Googlebots was enabled.